hu9okwan/PDFTron-Booking-System/readme.md

 - Make permanent bookings for other users
 - Specify booking constraints
 - See all bookings for all users
-- Change a users team
+- Change a user's team
-- Change a users authorization level
+- Change a user's authorization level

 ## Future Directions